Intermediate Documentary Filmmaking

 "Intermediate Documentary Filmmaking" is the sixteenth episode of the second season of Community.
 The episode originally aired on February 17, 2011 on NBC.
 In the episode, Pierce pretends to be dying after a drug overdose and takes psychological revenge on the rest of the study group for not taking him seriously.
 He stages a documentary with Abed and plays on the rest of the study group's sympathies by giving them gifts and promises that torments them with their insecurities.

 The episode was written by Megan Ganz and directed by Joe Russo.
 It parodies mockumentary sitcoms such as The Office, Parks and Recreation and Modern Family.

 Plot

-Pierce (Chevy Chase) is found unconscious on a park bench after nearly overdosing on his painkiller medication and is admitted to a hospital, where the study group rush to be with him.
+Pierce (Chevy Chase) is found unconscious on a park bench after nearly overdosing on his painkiller medication and is admitted to a hospital, where the study group rushes to be with him.
 He pretends he is dying and asks Abed (Danny Pudi) to film a documentary on the "final" moments of his life.
 Unbeknownst to them, the documentary is in fact revenge in the form of psychological torture for the rest of the group for not taking him seriously, with varying results.

 Pierce summons each member of the group to his room for his "bequeathals":